The Jagged Frontier

 The 2026 Verdict

 The gap between "AI that finds bugs in a demo" and "AI that security teams trust in production" is enormous.
 It’s like a doctor who is brilliant at diagnosing heart conditions but keeps misreading X-rays—unpredictability is a vulnerability.
-If your security expertise doesn't span model training, structural "jaggedness," and the contamination of ground truth, you aren't defending the future; you're just guarding a tomb.
+Security expertise that spans model training, structural "jaggedness," and the contamination of ground truth is what defends the future.
+The rest just guards a tomb.